aggresss/spec/IETF/RFC1122_en-US.md

 **DISCUSSION:**

-Passing all received IP options to the transport layer is a deliberate "violation of strict layering" that is designed to ease the introduction of new transport- relevant IP options in the future.
+Passing all received IP options to the transport layer is a deliberate "violation of strict layering" that is designed to ease the introduction of new transport-relevant IP options in the future.
 Each layer must pick out any options that are relevant to its own processing and ignore the rest.
 For this purpose, every IP option except NOP and END-OF-LIST will include a specification of its own length.

 This document does not define the order in which a receiver must process multiple options in the same IP header.
 Hosts sending multiple options must be aware that this introduces an ambiguity in the meaning of certain options when combined with a source-route option.